-Liver is the main site of drug detoxification, it is exposed to numerous chemicals in the body which may induce cell injury or even death, and the ability for regeneration is of importance to maintain liver homeostasis[36].
+The liver is the main site of drug detoxification.
+It is exposed to numerous chemicals in the body that may induce cell injury or even death, and the ability for regeneration is of importance to maintain liver homeostasis[36].
 It is known that the key strategy for the treatment of ALF is to reduce hepatocyte death and stimulate hepatocyte regeneration.
 Liver regeneration is the process by which the liver is able to replace lost liver tissue via growth from the remaining tissue.
-Liver regeneration driven by epithelial cell (including hepatocytes and LPCs) proliferation is a highly controlled process regulated by a complex signaling network, and has important implications for stimulating hepatic recovery and improving survival during liver failure[12,37].
+Liver regeneration driven by epithelial cell (including hepatocytes and LPCs) proliferation is a highly controlled process regulated by a complex signaling network and has important implications for stimulating hepatic recovery and improving survival during liver failure[12,37].
 The induction of liver regeneration depends on cross-talk between epithelial cells and nonparenchymal cells, especially HSCs.

 HSCs are liver-specific mesenchymal cells that play vital roles in promoting liver fibrosis and maintaining hepatic homeostasis.
-There is growing evidence to show that HSCs have a profound impact on the proliferation, differentiation, and morphogenesis of other hepatic cell types during liver development and regeneration[38].
+There is growing evidence to show that HSCs have a profound impact on the proliferation, differentiation and morphogenesis of other hepatic cell types during liver development and regeneration[38].
 HSCs are in direct contact with hepatocytes and LPCs, and their close anatomic relationship in the space of Disse suggests that HSCs are part of the local “stem cell niche” for hepatocytes and LPCs.
 Activated HSCs have been shown to assist liver regeneration by producing growth factors, which can modulate the proliferation of both hepatocytes and LPCs around them.
-Conditioned medium collected from HSCs at an early stage of liver regeneration in a 2-acetylaminofluorene/partial hepatectomy (2AAF/PH) injury model was found to contain high levels of hepatic growth factor (HGF) and epidermal growth factor (EPF), which target and act primarily on epithelial cells[39].
+Conditioned medium collected from HSCs at an early stage of liver regeneration in a 2-acetylaminofluorene/partial hepatectomy injury model was found to contain high levels of hepatic growth factor and epidermal growth factor, which target and act primarily on epithelial cells[39].
 These factors may directly enhance the proliferation of hepatocytes and LPCs.
-It has also been shown that early activated HSCs-derived paracrine factors can evoke an enhanced liver protective response in APAP-induced ALF in mice by promoting LPCs proliferation[40].
+It has also been shown that early-activated HSC-derived paracrine factors can evoke an enhanced liver protective response in APAP-induced ALF in mice by promoting LPCs proliferation[40].
 In addition, depletion of activated HSCs has been shown to correlate with severe liver damage and abnormal liver regeneration in APAP-induced acute liver injury in mice[5].
 We hypothesize that HSCs may assist liver regeneration during liver failure by producing growth factors.

-LIVER FAILURE AND HSCs INFLAMMATION
+LIVER FAILURE AND HSC INFLAMMATION

 Hepatic inflammation and HSCs

 Inflammation is one of the most characteristic features of chronic liver disease of viral, alcoholic, fatty and autoimmune origin[41].
-Inflammation has been shown to typically present in different disease stages, and is associated with the pathogenesis of cirrhosis, hepatocellular carcinoma and ALF[42].
-Fibrosis is a highly conserved response to hepatic injury, occurring in diseases with hepatocellular death.
+Inflammation has been shown to typically present in different disease stages and is associated with the pathogenesis of cirrhosis, hepatocellular carcinoma and ALF[42].
+Fibrosis is a highly conserved response to hepatic injury occurring in diseases with hepatocellular death.
 A number of studies have focused on explaining the links between inflammation and fibrosis.

-Hepatocyte injury followed by inflammation and activation of the innate immune system leads to liver fibrosis mediated by HSCs activation[43].
-HSCs are quiescent in the normal liver, and upon activation by liver injury, they then become activated.
-HSCs have been characterized as the main effector cells in liver fibrogenesis, and receive a wide range of signals from injured/dead hepatocytes and liver immune cells, predominantly KCs.
-KCs-derived transforming growth factor-β1 (TGF-β1) activates HSCs and is the most potent fibrogenic agonist.
-KCs also enhance liver fibrosis by promoting activated HSCs survival in a NF-κB dependent manner.
-The cross-talk between KCs and HSCs has been shown to be mediated by inflammatory cytokines, including IL-1β and TNF-α[44].
+Hepatocyte injury followed by inflammation and activation of the innate immune system leads to liver fibrosis mediated by HSC activation[43].
+HSCs are quiescent in the normal liver and upon activation by liver injury become activated.
+HSCs have been characterized as the main effector cells in liver fibrogenesis and receive a wide range of signals from injured/dead hepatocytes and liver immune cells, predominantly KCs.
+KC-derived transforming growth factor-β1 activates HSCs and is the most potent fibrogenic agonist.
+KCs also enhance liver fibrosis by promoting activated HSC survival in a NF-κB dependent manner.
+The cross-talk between KCs and HSCs have been shown to be mediated by inflammatory cytokines, including IL-1β and TNF-α[44].
 In addition, inhibition of IL-1β significantly led to increased apoptosis of HSCs and decreased liver fibrosis[45].